adriano-fonseca/PlayWithJEE/README.md

 # JAVA EE 6 Technologies and Unit and Integrating Tests

 This project aim is to be a proof of concept of use of some frameworks, usually used to develop enterprise systems.
-The idea is to test JPA, EJB, Hibernate in order to produce WebServices Rest and SOAP.
-For this I intend use CDI and other concepts and maybe construct a simple API using Swaeger.
+The idea is to test JPA, EJB, Hibernate in order to produce WebServices Rest and SOAP The RESTFul API implemented in this project respects Richardson Maturity Model (HATEOAS)Level 2.

-It is inside o scope of this project build of RESTFul API that respect HATEOAS (Hypermedia as the Engine of Application State)
+More about RichardsonMaturity Model [here](https://martinfowler.com/articles/richardsonMaturityModel.html)

 ## WebServices REST